Scottiepip/Election_Analysis/README.md

 A Colorado Board of Elections employee has given your the following tasks to complete  the election  audit of a recent local conf=gressional election.

 1. Calculate the total number of votes cast.
+2. Get the vote turn out for each county
+3. Calculate the vote percentage for each county of the the total vote count
+4. determine the county witht he highest turnout
-2. Get a complete list of candidates who received votes.
+5. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+6. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+7. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election base on popular vote.
+8. Determine the winner of the election base on popular vote.

 ## Resources
 - Data Source: election_results.csv